coveo/stew/README.md

 See additional options and documentation in [the action file.](action.yml)

+## GitHub Action Step Report

+When running in a GitHub context, a step summary will automatically be generated.
+This summary can be seen in the `Summary` tab of a workflow run view in GitHub.

+You can disable this feature by launching `stew ci` with `--no-github-step-report`.

 # Repository Structure

 Please read these guides in order to learn how to organize your repository for maximum compatibility: